byronbytes/NoLexa/ROADMAP.md

 # NoLexa Roadmap

+## Version 1.0.0 Beta Preview
+This version is a pre-release of NoLexa, and will contain beta features.
+Not everything will be functional since it's a prerelease.

+- Install custom .apks from your computer.
+- Reboot your device into recovery mode, fastboot, or regular rebooting.
+- Screenshot and screen-record your screen.
+- Dump all system information to a text file.

-## Version 1.0.0
+## Version 1.0.0 Official Release
 This version will be the first release of NoLexa.
 There may be public test builds before this, but we aim to release the following features.

 - Remove Alexa from your Kindle Fire.
-(At least half completed)
+(At least half completed.)
 - Built-in Package Manager.
 - Install custom .apks from your computer.
 - Reboot your device into recovery mode, fastboot, or regular rebooting.
 - Screenshot and screen-record your screen.
-- Dump all system information to a text file,
+- Dump all system information to a text file.